 A Week of Pura Vida

 Our 7 day Costa Rica itinerary showcases how rich Costa Rica is in natural beauty and culture.
 But with so much to pack into a week, the logistics of planning solo might seem overwhelming.
-Choose one of our package tours for a smooth journey that takes all the guesswork out of seeing Costa Rica’s highlights.
-Book a package, choose from our Costa Rica hotels in each location, and an incredible trip is guaranteed.
+The 7-day Costa Rica Semi-private Tour Package packs all these wonderful experiences into one fabulous trip.
+Combine with one of our Costa Rica hotels in each location, and an incredible trip is guaranteed.